nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

         Next, `WITH IDENTITY = 'S3 Access Key" this string must be set to this value when using s3.

-        And last, `SECRET = 'anthony:nocentino;` this is the username (Access Key ID) which is currently anthony, and the password (Secret Key ID) is nocentino.
-Notice that there's a colon as a delimiter.
+        And last, `'PASTEACCESSKEYIDHERE:PASTSECRETKEYIDHERE'` this is the username (Access Key ID) and the password (Secret Key ID).
+You can use the values from the JSON file downloaded in the previous lab.
+Also, notice that there's a colon as a delimiter.
 This means neither the username nor the password can have a colon in their values.
 So watch out for that.

         ```
         CREATE DATABASE SCOPED CREDENTIAL s3_dc
             WITH IDENTITY = 'S3 Access Key',
-            SECRET = 'anthony:nocentino' ;
+            SECRET = 'PASTEACCESSKEYIDHERE:PASTSECRETKEYIDHERE';
         ```

 ## **Create an `EXTERNAL DATA SOURCE`**